family research information

 MILITARY SERVICE RECORD

 If a member of your family participated in the Polish Forces that fought with the Allies in WW2, then your first step is to obtain their full service records.
 The British Ministry of Defence (MOD) hold the records for most of the members of the Polish Forces that fought in the west.
-NB: Should they have the records, be sure to request the FULL service record, otherwise you will only receive a brief summary.

 APC POLISH ENQUIRIES